-CAN we please say, once and for all, that
+CAN I please say, once and for all, that

 the Medieval method of punishment below are NOT called stocks.